-The reviewer will examine the EEO program submissions for the name and reporting relationship of the EEO officer.
-The reviewer will consult the RCRO for any indications of past problems with staffing.
-Current staff assignments will be confirmed during discussions at the site visit.
+EEO program submissions will be reviewed for the name and reporting relationship of the EEO officer.
+The RCRO will be consulted for any indications of past problems with staffing.
+Current staff assignments will be confirmed in discussions at the site visit.
 An organization chart can indicate reporting relationships.
 A job description for the EEO officer can confirm responsibilities and reporting relationships.